kansei-os/t2-atomic/README.md

 ### Fake FAQ until real Q's are A'd:
 #### Why Atomic / Immutable / bootc?
-Specific to our Macs, as T2 support in the mainline kernel changes, as utilities that enable further hardware support come and go, or get redone in rust as one does, or as new workarounds for various outstanding issues are found, you're a simple, atomic upgrade away from getting those improvements delivered alongside system package updates.
+Specific to our Macs, as T2 support in the mainline kernel changes, or utilities/workarounds that enable further hardware support come and go, we've got you.
+A simple, transactional upgrade delivers the best T2 support possible on Fedora, with minimal cognitive load for you.

 Unlike Mac OS, where Apple continually reduces the featureset available to older hardware, with an atomic Linux image you get continual improvement, as long as there's community interest in keeping this around.